cakephp/docs/en/orm/behaviors.rst

 The ``TranslateBehavior`` has a non-trivial implementation of this interface that you might want to refer to.

-.. versionadded:: 3.3.0
-    The ability for behaviors to participate in marshalling was added in 3.3.0

 Removing Loaded Behaviors
 =========================